 cause and context

-In collaboration with the National Register, the Belgian Crossroads Bank for Social Security (CBSS) is leading a crucial initiative to modernise its personal data services.
-As the primary sources of personal data in Belgium, these institutions have traditionally provided data through older service protocols.
+In collaboration with the National Register, the Belgian Crossroads Bank for Social Security (CBSS) is leading a crucial initiative to modernise its person data services.
+As the primary sources of person data in Belgium, these institutions have traditionally provided data through older service protocols.
 The new approach aims to transition to more modern web service protocols.

-Modern web service protocols offer a streamlined method for accessing and managing resources, such as personal data, through specific endpoints (e.g., retrieving a person’s citizenship details).
+Modern web service protocols offer a streamlined method for accessing and managing resources, such as person data, through specific endpoints (e.g., retrieving a person’s citizenship details).
 This transition requires a deep and stable understanding of the personal data domain to ensure effective and reliable services.

-Several EU member states, including The Netherlands, already use these advanced protocols for their personal data registries, often accompanied by comprehensive documentation (OpenAPI specifications).
+Several EU member states, including The Netherlands, already use these advanced protocols for their person data registries, often accompanied by comprehensive documentation (OpenAPI specifications).
 These specifications are user-friendly for developers, facilitating easier integration and utilisation of the services.

-The ICEG Person project is central to this initiative, focusing on the semantic formalisation of personal data.
-Building on the Open Standards for Linked Organisations (OSLO) Persoon data model from 2019, the project aims to adapt and enhance the model to accommodate evolving data needs and refine the legal interpretations of specific data points, such as residency status.
+The ICEG Person project is central to this initiative, focusing on the semantic formalisation of person data.
+Building on the Interoperable Europe’s ISA core person vocabulary and the Open Standards for Linked Organisations (OSLO) persoon vocabulary from 2019, the project aims to adapt and enhance the model to accommodate evolving data needs and refine the legal interpretations of specific data points, such as residency status.

 A key aspect of the ICEG Person project is its inclusive approach, involving all relevant federal, regional, provider, and consumer stakeholders.
 Broad support is essential for successfully adopting and implementing the new standard.

 When successful, the ICEG Person project will lead to the development of mappings and transformations aligned with the new data model.
 While physical data migrations may not be necessary, the model's primary use will be to facilitate interoperability between authentic data sources and their consumers.

-The project will provide data examples in these modern formats (JSON) to ensure practical implementation and stakeholder engagement.
+A second benefit of interoperable services lies at the level of the entire ecosystem, where point-to-point adapters are no longer needed, and all connections are interoperable.
+This reduces integration costs and avoids the need for specific connectors that can introduce data errors.The project will provide data examples in these modern formats (JSON) to ensure practical implementation and stakeholder engagement.
 These examples demonstrate the model's operation and illustrate the data exchange process.

-This initiative represents a significant step towards modernising Belgium’s personal data services, enhancing efficiency, and ensuring compatibility with contemporary technological standards.
+This initiative represents a significant step towards modernising Belgium’s person data services, enhancing efficiency, and ensuring compatibility with contemporary technological standards.

-The goal is to develop a formalised personal data model that can serve as a common foundation across these services and those to be created by other service integrators.
-By standardising the structure of personal data, both current and historical, ICEG ensures interoperability across various government platforms, facilitating improved service delivery and decision-making.
+The goal is to develop a formalised person data model that can serve as a common foundation across these services and those to be created by other service integrators.
+By standardising the structure of person data, both current and historical, ICEG ensures interoperability across various government platforms, facilitating improved service delivery and decision-making.

 All involved partners firmly believe this will contribute to implementing the Interoperable Europe Act, a strategic cooperation mechanism focused on interoperability across the European Union.